A Fast, Closed-Form Bandwidth Selector for the Beta Kernel Density Estimator: The beta kernel

 \section{The beta kernel}

-The family of beta distributions is convenient because they have correct support, and the estimates are guaranteed to be non-negative. \citet{chen1999beta} proposed an interesting kernel that use beta densities.
+\citet{chen1999beta} proposed an interesting kernel that uses beta densities.
 It is free from boundary bias and achieves an optimal rate of convergence for the mean integrated squared error.
 An important feature is that the support of the kernel functions matches the data support.
 It is also interesting that different amounts of smoothing are allocated by naturally varying the kernel shape without explicitly changing the value of the smoothing bandwidth.
 For a sample $x_1,\dots,x_n$ from an unknown distribution $f$ in the unit interval, \citet{chen1999beta} proposed two estimators,

 where $K_{a,b}$ is the density function of a $\text{beta}(a,b)$ distribution, and

 where $K^*_{x,\bw}$ are boundary beta kernels defined as

 Here, $\rho(x, \bw) = 2\bw^2 + 2.5 - \sqrt{4\bw^4 + 6\bw^2 + 2.25 - x^2 - x/\bw}$.